mitmedialab/rr_interaction/README.md

 `session-2.txt` will be used.

 Script lines should be tab-delimited.
 Look at the demo script for an example.

+You can put commemts in scripts.
+Comments must start with a `#`.

 The interaction script lists what happens during an interaction session.
 It should list, in order, the actions the program should take.
 These actions